To: Wesley College Family

 From: Wesley College President

-Stay informed, stay healthy, stay positive, and stay safe while helping others that are less fortunate and making a positive impact in the community you live in and serve.
+Stay informed, stay healthy, stay positive, and stay safe while helping others that are less fortunate, as well as making a positive impact in the community you live in and serve.

-For the thought of the day I will share a quote from 19th Century American philosopher/psychologist, William James, that is worth reflecting on – “The greatest weapon against stress is our ability to choose one thought over another.”
+For the thought of the day I will share a quote from Ralph Waldo Emerson, that is worth reflecting on – “When it is dark enough, you can see the stars.”

 All The Best & Go Wolverines!

 The college continues to monitor the COVID-19 pandemic.
 We are coordinating preparedness action plans with guidance from the Delaware Department of Public Health, and the Center for Disease Control and Prevention (CDC).

 Per phone conference call, the Delaware Department of Public Health has recommended all students exhibiting cold/cough/flu-like symptoms to CALL your health center at 302-736-2521.
 Please DO NOT come to the Wellness Center.
 Campus Nurse will perform a risk assessment, and the Wellness Center personal will advice you on what further steps are required.

 Wesley College Career & Graduate School Fair – April 1